-All reasonable and informed people know that the “Hands Up Don’t Shoot” refrain Is best described as the creation myth of the Black Lives Matter movement.
+All reasonable and informed people know that the “Hands Up Don’t Shoot” refrain Is best described as one of the creation myths of the Black Lives Matter movement.
 What about the argument that has grown the movement to the point at which seemingly every Democrat supports it?
 Are African Americans being gunned down by police is vastly disproportionate numbers and is the explanation for this white racism?
 Statistics prove the answer is no.

 The Washington Post maintains an online database of people in America who have been shot and killed by police in 2016.
 As of the morning on September 23, 2016, 173 of 707 total deaths have been African American.
 This means that 24% of those who lost their lives are black.
-African Americans constitute approximately 13% of the U.S. population.
+African Americans constitute 13% of the U.S. population.
 The 24% figure therefore cannot be considered vastly disproportionate.

 How can we account for the 11% differential.
 Is white racism to blame?
-FBI crime statistics prove that African Americans commit around 50% of serious crime in the nation.
+FBI crime statistics prove that African Americans commit well 50% of serious crime in the nation.
 (Here we have a true vastly disproportionate number.)
 Since blacks represent only 13% of the populace, it means there is a great deal of per capita criminality in the African American community.
 Since people who commit crimes have more encounters with police, and therefore a greater chance of being shot by the police, the 24% figure actually seems lower than what one would expect.

 Law enforcement is, of course, well aware that crime is rampant in many African American dominated neighborhoods.
 It is as a consequence that police presence in such neighborhoods is much higher than in many areas in which blacks are in the minority.
 A large number of police patrolling African American neighborhoods means more interactions between blacks and police and is another reason for there to be an increased chance of blacks being shot by the police.
 This is another fact that moves one to see the 24% number as surprisingly small.